jreisinger/docs/data/blog/2021-01-15-check-ip-address.md

 Sometimes I come across an unknown IP address.
 This happens, for example, when I'm reviewing logs and I see that someone or (most probably) something was trying to SSH into the system.
 Or it was enumerating the URL paths of a web application.

 In such scenario I want to have a quick and easy way to check the IP address.
 I created a command line tool called [checkip](https://github.com/jreisinger/checkip) that does just that.
-The following IP address definitely looks suspicious:
+For example, the following IP address definitely looks suspicious:

 <img src="/static/checkip.png" style="max-width:100%;width:640px">